kyle-t01/multiplayer_live_quiz/README.md

 ```
 1. Open http://54.79.146.28, use multiple tabs for multiplayer testing
-2. Enter name and join the lobby (joining while a Game has started will result in an auto-KICK)
+2. Enter name and join a game room via a code or create a new room
-3. When enough players in the lobby, start the quiz
+3. When enough players in the game room, start the quiz
 4. Questions are timed, and scores are updated real-time
 ```